Home » Projects » Mturoute.php

 Mturoute sends a non-fragmentable icmp probe to the target IP address with a given payload size.
 Since the do-not-fragment bit is set, any network equipment that has an MTU setting which is smaller than the packet size will drop the packet.

-Based on the presence or absence of a response, mturoute adjusts the payload size of its next probe.
+Based on the ICMP response, or the lack of a response, mturoute adjusts the payload size of its next probe.
 Subsequent probes are sent with a packet size midway between the highest value for which a response was received and the lowest value for which a response was not received.
 (For the initial conditions, the low value is 0 and the high value is whatever you set with -m, defaulting to 10000 bytes).

 • In -t "traceroute" mode, mturoute performs this same process for each hop between you and the specified host.
 The output is abbreviated (only the +/- characters remaining to indicate progress), outputting a single MTU value for each hop.